Deploying a Knative service powered by Vert.x

 3. with Maven: mvn compile exec:java.

-You can then upload the content of a Asciidoc file, like the README.adoc file at the root of this repository.
+You can then upload the content of an Asciidoc file, like the README.adoc file at the root of this repository.
 With HTTPie, you would run a command similar to:

 Preparing your cluster

-The commands in this how-to assume that you have installed Knative with Minikube.
+The commands in this how-to assume that you have installed Knative using quickstart and Minikube.

 Building your container image